chikatetsu/chikatetsu/README.md

 ## Experience

+- C# Developer Internship at Fingermind, Paris (since 27/02/23)
+  - Creating an AI model using ML.NET in C# on a standardized and normalized SQLite databases
 - Web Developer Intern (Back-end), Ferme de Beaumont Valpuiseaux (03/01/22 - 11/02/22)
   - Developed the back-end of an online ordering website using PHP, SQL, and JavaScript
 - Web Developer Intern (Full-stack), Café de L’Espérance Étampes (25/05/21 - 26/06/21)